 Graduate School Requirements: Application for admission to the Graduate School must be made to the Director of Admissions as described in the Graduate Catalog, or to the Office of the Associate Dean for Research in the College of Veterinary Medicine.
 In addition to requirements stated in the catalog, the College of Veterinary Medicine requires the following:

 1. Grade Point Average (GPA): Admission is normally limited to students with undergraduate GPA of 3.2 or above.

 2. Graduate Record Examination (GRE): A GRE total score of 1,150 or above for verbal and quantitative parts, will normally be required for admission.
 Applicants must score at least a 320 on the verbal part of the exam to qualify for direct admission.
 Special attention will be given to the results of the quantitative portion of the GRE.

 3. Letters of recommendation: Letters from at least 2 former teachers or persons with knowledge of the applicantís academic record and personal characteristics are required.

-The UF Comparative Ophthalmology Program does not have an interview day and does not require a personal interview.
 Following review of applications, selected applicants MAY be invited for a personal or telephone interview.